 Some dogs irritated by chemicals at application site

 Apply this topical treatment between your pet’s shoulder blades once a month to fight adult fleas, flea eggs, flea larvae, chewing lice, and ticks.
-It also kills mites that cause sarcoptic mange.
-Protection lasts for 30 days and is waterproof for if your dog takes a bath or goes swimming.
+Protection lasts for about 30 days and is waterproof if your dog takes a bath or goes swimming.

-To apply, part your dog’s fur and squeeze out the contents of the entire applicator right against your dog’s skin.
+To apply, part your dog’s fur between the shoulders and squeeze out the contents of the entire applicator right against your dog’s skin.
 Allow it to dry at least 24 hours before letting your dog get wet.
-Be sure to place it in a spot that your dog can’t reach.
+It must be applied in a spot that your dog can’t reach to lick it, which is why between the shoulders is the recommended location.
 Frontline Plus Flea & Tick is approved for use on dogs and puppies as young as eight weeks, with a weight over 5 pounds, but be sure to check the label for the appropriate formula for your dog's weight.

 Works within 30 minutes